Tyra-Bjurman/Symphony/README.md

 # Symphony
-Strict <a href="https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller">MVC</a> webapplication server
+A strict <a href="https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller">MVC</a> webapplication server.

-This is a relaunch of a project from 2015, may recode the server for fun if I feel like it.
+This is a code-necromancy project for fun and nostalgia.
+I proudly wrote the original source cirka 2015.
+Sadly almost all was lost to cyberspace a long time ago.

-The server featured:
+The server features:
 * Erlang/OTP Server architecture
-* Hot-swappable View and Controller modules
+* Hot-swappable view and controller modules
+* Erlang modular controllers
 * View templating language plugins

 ## Dependencies